-Ghugni is popular in West Bengal, Bihar, Jharkhand, East Uttar Pradesh, Odisha.
-But it is very famous street food in Kolkata.
+Ghugni is popular in West Bengal, Bihar, Jharkhand, east Uttar Pradesh, Odisha.
+But it is a very famous street food in Kolkata.
 You can see many ghugni food sellers across the city.
 Many street food vendors are also selling ghugni along with other street food or snacks.
-You can often see pani puri (or golgappa) sellers are also selling this.
+You can often see pani puri (or golgappa/puchka) sellers are also selling this.

 This food is hot and sour in taste.
 Dried yellow peas are used to make this.
 You just need a cup of dried yellow peas soaked in enough water for 5 to 6 hours, one small size potato, turmeric powder, tamarind pulp, salt and oil (here in this recipe, brown chickpeas is also used, but it is absolutely optional, avoid this if you want to get traditional taste).
 Put all these ingredients in pressure cooker and cook till 5-7 whistles.
 Once you have boiled all then you have almost done it.

 Now it is time for preparing ghugni masala.
-Roast red chili, cumin seeds, coriander seeds and grind all to make powder.
-Spread this masala over ghugni and garnish it by spreading coriander leaves, green chilies, chopped onion and sev / bhujia (farsan).
+Roast red chilli, cumin seeds, coriander seeds and grind all to make powder.
+Spread this masala over ghugni and garnish it by spreading coriander leaves, green chillies, chopped onion and sev / bhujia (farsan).

 Ghugni recipe, Easy to make

 Preparation time 6 hours and cooking time 15 mins

 - Dried yellow peas / sukha matar - 1 cup